TallKite/linnstrument-firmware/README.md

 PER-SPLIT ROW OFFSETS

 Setting the row offset for a split overrides the Global Settings row offset for that split only.
 This is indicated by turning the Global Settings pad pink when that split is active.
 The per-split row offset ranges from -25 to +25, plus OFF and No Overlap which appears as NOVR.
+To get a positive/negative row offset, tap the blue button in the upper left.
 A No Overlap split can be used to launch audio or midi clips while you play normally in the other split.
+Such a split can have its own custom light pattern, see below.
+See also Mini Clip Launcher below.
 Accessed through the microLinn menu.
-To get a positive/negative row offset, tap the blue button in the upper left.

   *Details: The No Overlap row offset equals the physical width of the split, even if column offset is on.
 Once an edo is chosen, each pad no longer has a unique midi note.
 To use a No Overlap split as a clip launcher, use Tuning Table mode, which does supply unique midi notes.*